 Advertisement for claims

-The Law Society may advertise in the press if it has fixed a final date for receipt of Fidelity Fund claims against a particular solicitor or law firm.
-The current advertisements can also be viewed on the Current notices page.
+The Law Society may advertise in the press if it has fixed a final date for receipt of Fidelity Fund claims against a law practice.
+The current advertisements can also be viewed on the Current Notices page.

-If you believe you have suffered loss from one of these solicitors or firms you may make a claim to the Fidelity Fund.
-Your claim must be received by the Fidelity Fund Manager no later than the final date fixed in the advertisement.
-A late claim will only be considered if the Law Society allows further time.
+Claims must be received by the Law Society no later than the final date fixed in the advertisement.
+A late claim will only be considered if the Council of the Law Society allows further time.